-Grant requests will be evaluated based on commitment to the mission of the Olympia School District Education Foundation — to provide programs and services to students and to partner with teachers to enhance educational success and promote learning for all students of the Olympia School District.
+Grant requests will be evaluated based on commitment to the mission of the Olympia School District Education Foundation — to remove barriers and enhance educational success for all OSD students.

 Foundation activities are consistent with, and supportive of, the Olympia School District’s vision for teaching and learning so that each student will achieve success in a changing and diverse world.